Privacy Policy

 OpenAI's

 /v1/audio/transcriptionsendpoint and (if you choose OpenAI for structuring) the transcript text to/v1/chat/completions.
 Your audio and text are processed under OpenAI's privacy policy and their API data usage policy.
 As of writing, OpenAI does not train on data sent through the API.
-Meeting Recorder pays nothing to OpenAI on your behalf — you are billed directly by them. - OpenAI-compatible local servers (LM Studio, Ollama, llama.cpp, LocalAI, etc.) — when you point the app at a server you run yourself, audio and text go to that server's URL.
+Meeting-Rec pays nothing to OpenAI on your behalf — you are billed directly by them. - OpenAI-compatible local servers (LM Studio, Ollama, llama.cpp, LocalAI, etc.) — when you point the app at a server you run yourself, audio and text go to that server's URL.
 Whether any of that data leaves your machine depends on what you've configured the server to do.
-Meeting Recorder is not in that loop.
+Meeting-Rec is not in that loop.

 The provider for each step (transcription, structuring, search, chat) is shown in Settings and is the source of truth.
 Changing providers takes effect on the next recording.